getzep/zep/README.md

 ### 💬 Designed for building conversational LLM applications
 - Manage users, sessions, chat messages, chat roles, and more, not just texts and embeddings.
 - Build autopilots, agents, Q&A over docs apps, chatbots, and more.

+### ⚡️ Fast, scalable, low-latency APIs and stateless deployments
+- Zep’s local embedding models and async enrichment ensure a snappy user experience.
+- Storing documents and history in Zep and not in memory enables stateless deployment.

 ### 🛠️ Use as drop-in replacements for LangChain or LlamaIndex components, or with a frameworkless app.
 - Zep Memory and VectorStore implementations are shipped with LangChain, LangChain.js, and LlamaIndex.